-This document divvies up your stuff they way you want.
+This document divvies up your stuff the way you want.
 It will also contain the names of a couple of key people.
 The first is your executor or executrix.
-Their job is to make your wishes come true.
+Their job is to ensure your wishes come true.
 If you want to leave your baseball card collection to your brother, they make sure he receives it.
 The next crucial person is a guardian or custodian.
 Unless you want the state to decide where your children go if you pass, then you will want to name someone to this position.
-If you are thinking, I don’t have a will at all, that couldn’t be further from the truth.
+If you are thinking, I don’t need to have a will at all, that couldn’t be further from the truth.
 Each state has one; it is called intestate.
-So if you are too keen on the idea of the government deciding everything for you, then start your estate planning NOW!
+So if you aren’t too keen on the idea of the government deciding everything for you, then start your estate planning NOW!

 This gives them the medical directives to know how to provide care for you.
 It will instruct your POA on whether you want to be resuscitated or not should you be caught up in a near-death experience or if you are in your final days.

 This is a MUST!
 If you don’t have life insurance, get some NOW!
 You don’t want to leave your family depending on you to fend for themselves.
 Provide for them even when you are no longer here to do so.
 If you and your spouse were to pass away, you could set up a trust to manage the money for your children.
 This will dictate how and when they get the money needed to provide for them.